NYC hides amazing bars in the most unassuming of places.

-From speakeasies that were actually running during the Prohibition era, to laundromat fronts and random, unmarked street doors, here are 20 hidden bars with secret entrances to discover this year:
+From speakeasies that were actually running during the Prohibition era, to laundromat fronts and random, unmarked street doors, NYC is filled to the brim with hidden bars in the most unassuming spots.

 2. Attaboy, LES

 Formerly known as Milk & Honey, the bar on 134 Eldridge Street has been reinvented as Attaboy since 2012.
 With no menu to pick a cocktail from you’ll have to tell the bartender what you’re in the mood for and trust that they’ll whip up the perfect drink for you.
 To get in you’ll have to ring the doorbell at the regular gray metal door you come across that simply has the letters “AB” on it.
+And not only is it one of NYC’s best hidden bars, it’s also one of the world’s best bars.

-Where: 134 Eldridge Street
+Where: 134 Eldridge St.

 3. Blind Barber, Alphabet City